A zit in the ear’s a pain in the rear!

 - Turmeric’s known for being anti-inflammatory, anti-microbial, and antioxidant, which can help heal acne.

-- Green tea may minimize inflammation and sebaceous gland oil production.
+- Applying green tea for a few minutes may minimize inflammation and sebaceous gland oil production.

 It may take a while to strike upon remedies that work for you.